 You can manage data overload by focusing on five key areas for investment.
 These investments can help you automate manual processes, acquire data without human interaction, and manage your network traffic more seamlessly.
 Let’s consider the value of each area:

-Artificial Intelligence.
-The purpose of artificial intelligence (A.I.) is to automate manual processes, detect network anomalies, and provide strategic insights.
-The most recent IDC guide on A.I. spending found that businesses spent $37.5 billion on A.I. systems in 2019 and predicts a $97.9 billion spend in 2023.
-There are many areas within a business where A.I. investments can be made.
-The IDC guide found the three top use cases for A.I. were customer service agents, automated threat intelligence and prevention systems, and sales process recommendation and automation.
-Where you choose to make your A.I. investments will depend heavily on your business sector and the specific needs you have.
+The purpose of artificial intelligence (AI) is to automate manual processes, detect network anomalies and provide strategic insights.
+There are many areas within a business where AI investments can be made.
+Where you choose to make your AI investments will depend heavily on your business sector and the specific needs you have.

-Machine Learning.
-Machine learning (M.L.) is a subset of A.I. that allows systems to learn from data and continuously improve from experience.
-Like A.I., M.L. investments must be driven by your business type and its specific needs.
-One key area where investments in M.L. can help is in relieving the load on your network teams.
+Machine learning (ML) is a subset of AI that allows systems to learn from data and continuously improve from experience.
+Like AI, your business type and its specific needs must drive ML investments.
+One key area where investments in ML can help is in relieving the load on your network teams.
 The point of machine learning is not to replace humans, but to do what computers do better than humans: dispassionately process and analyze huge data sets.
-For your network teams, this can mean automated scaling up or down of network resources without human intervention, log analysis to uncover problems faster, and relief from some of the most menial jobs associated with network administration.
+For your network teams, this can mean automated scaling up or down of network resources without human intervention, log analysis to uncover problems faster and relief from some of the most menial jobs associated with network administration.